Back to Blog

 Who it suits

-Professionals and couples who want proximity to the marina lifestyle but prefer a slightly quieter setting.
-Also popular with people who work in the town centre and want a short commute on foot.
+Professionals and couples who prefer a quieter marina setting.
+Popular with people who work in the town centre and want to walk to work, and with buyers who value an established community over a busier waterfront scene.

 Walk to